- Restless sleep, characterized by tossing, turning, and frequent awakenings, can impact your sleep quality and affect daytime functioning.

 Children and Teens

-While “restless sleep” doesn’t have a medical definition for adults, for children under 18 “restless sleep disorder” (or RSD) is defined by five or more movements per hour of sleep that aren’t caused by another medical problem or substance that may cause potential sleep disturbances.
+While “restless sleep” doesn’t have a medical definition for adults, for children under 18, “restless sleep disorder” (or RSD) is defined as five or more movements per hour of sleep that aren’t caused by another medical problem or substance that may cause potential sleep disturbances.

 These nightly movements have to happen for three or more months for the disorder to be diagnosed; however, only about 8% of children who undergo a sleep study will be found to have RSD.
 The cause of RSD is unknown, but one theory is that kids with these sleep problems are deficient in iron.